edelgrace/edelgrace.me/content/blog/2013-11-16-random-thoughts-aka-tweets-i-have-tweeted-or-would-like-to-tweet.md

   * Seriously though, console wars are really stupid.
 Just pick a console and play it.
 Who cares what other people buy??
   * I finished reading _Lolita_ today.
 "Lolita is quite possibly the most beautiful and twisted book I have ever read.
 Nabokov is a genius...
 I had to put down Lolita after barely reading a paragraph because it was too beautifully written for me to handle.
 Goosebumps everywhere.
   * I think Arryn<sup class="footnote"><a href="#foot_ajs-fn-id_2-177" id="back_ajs-fn-id_2-177">2</a></sup> is just an all around adorable girl.
 It's even more adorable how she fangirls over Miles<sup class="footnote"><a href="#foot_ajs-fn-id_3-177" id="back_ajs-fn-id_3-177">3</a></sup> on her Tumblr.
-  * The layout for scattered.me has been tweaked slightly.
+  * The layout for erzadel.net/blog has been tweaked slightly.
 The title and page/post headings are now centered.
 Also, fixed alignment with the footnotes and made them just a tad smaller.
   * Today we put up the Christmas tree.
 My brother refused to do it for half an hour because he was playing LoL.
 I wish he never started playing LoL.
 Now he doesn't want to do anything because if he leaves in the middle of a game, he'll get banned.
 Lame rules.
   * The only thing I don't like about the new YouTube comment system is the fact that I can't reply to old comments.
   * I watched a little bit of Mike's MLP Season 3 stream...
 I couldn't make it through.
 However, it was only because I was watching Joel and Adam play Cry of Fear.